tempelaar-team/qclab-dev/docs/interactive_docs/spin-boson-example/modify-fssh.rst

     Task #10 <function update_act_surf_hop_fssh at 0x777d902d1630>
     Task #11 <function update_act_surf_wf at 0x777d902d0e50>

-A good place to invert the velocities of frustrated trajectories is after the `update_z_hop_fssh` task, which updates the z coordinates after a hop.
+A good place to invert the velocities of frustrated trajectories is after the `update_z_hop_fssh` task, which updates the `z` coordinates after a hop.
-QC Lab makes this particularly easy to do by using python's built-in list methods to insert out new task into the correct position.
+QC Lab makes this particularly easy to do by using Python's built-in list methods to insert our new task into the correct position.

 .. code-block:: python

-    # Insert the new task into the update recipe
+    # Insert the function for reversing velocities as a task into the update recipe.
     sim.model.algorithm.update_recipe.insert(10, update_z_reverse_frustrated_fssh)
-    # Now we can verify we put it in the right place by printing the update recipe again
+    # Now we can verify we put it in the right place by printing the update recipe again.
     for ind, task in enumerate(sim.model.algorithm.update_recipe):
         print(f"Task #{ind}", task)